Blindpupil/family-cookbook/README.md

-# Family Cookbook
+# Family Cookbook _(Example of domain driven architecture in the frontend)_

-An application to share recipes with your loved ones.
+The idea is that Family Cookbook is an application to share recipes with your loved ones.

-This project showcases my takes on domain driven architecture in the frontend.
+The reality is that this project only showcases some of my takes on domain driven architecture in the frontend.

 ## Recommended IDE Setup